Least Common Denominator Calculator

 Solution

-To solve the problem, we need to sum up the volumes of all given ingredients, and compare the final value with the volume of the mixing bowl.
+To solve this real-world problem, we need to sum the volumes of all the ingredients and compare the total value with the maximum capacity of the mixing bowl.

 The given volumes are:

-To add these volumes, let’s first convert the given values into fractions with a common denominator, following the algorithm described above.
+To add these volumes together, let’s first convert the given values into fractions with a common denominator, following the algorithm outlined earlier.

 LCM (1, 2, 3) = 6

-Now we can find the total volume of all ingredients:
+Now we can calculate the total volume of all ingredients:

 Volume of ingredients = \$2 \frac{2}{3}\$ + 2 + 1 + \$\frac{1}{2}\$ = \$\frac{8}{3}\$ + \$\frac{2}{1}\$ + \$\frac{1}{1}\$ + \$\frac{1}{2}\$ = \$\frac{16}{6}\$ + \$\frac{12}{6}\$ + \$\frac{6}{6}\$ + \$\frac{3}{6}\$ = \$\frac{16 + 12 + 6 + 3}{6}\$ = \$\frac{37}{6}\$ = \$6 \frac{1}{6}\$

-1. The fractions have the following denominators: 2, 6.
-Therefore, we need to find LCM of 2 and 6.
-Let’s find LCM (2, 6) by listing multiples:
+- The fractions have the following denominators: 2 and 6.
+Therefore, we need to find the LCM of 2 and 6.
+Let’s find LCM (2, 6) by listing their multiples:

 LCM (2, 6) = 6